kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_water.md

 When hiking, conserving energy while maintaining hydration is vital.
 Here are some general rules:

-- Choose running water.
+- Choose running water when possible.
-- Assume surface water is contaminated, always purify it.
+- Assume surface water is contaminated; always purify it.
 - Avoid the following:
-  - Snow (without melting).
+  - Consuming snow without melting it.
   - Urine or alcohol.
   - Saltwater.
-  - Stagnant water
+  - Stagnant water.

 ### Daily water needs